fieldtrip/website/development/module/forward.md

     [headmodel, sens] = ft_prepare_vol_sens(headmodel, sens, ...)

 The **[ft_prepare_vol_sens](https://github.com/fieldtrip/fieldtrip/blob/release/ft_prepare_vol_sens.m)** function does a variety of things, depending on the peculiarities of the sensors and head model.
-It can be used for channel selection, which sometimes involves both the sensors and volume conduction model (e.g. in case of a localspheres MEG model).
+It can be used for channel selection, which sometimes involves both the sensors and volume conduction model (e.g., in case of a localspheres MEG model).
 It will project EEG electrodes (which are described as a Nx3 set of points) onto the scalp surface.
 It will provide an interpolation of the BEM potential (which is usually computed at the vertices) onto the electrodes.
 In general the **[ft_prepare_vol_sens](https://github.com/fieldtrip/fieldtrip/blob/release/ft_prepare_vol_sens.m)** function tries to carry out as many preparations as possible, so that subsequently the leadfields can be computed as efficiently as possible.

 Finally the subsequent computation of the EEG potential or MEG field distribution is done with the **[ft_compute_leadfield](https://github.com/fieldtrip/fieldtrip/blob/release/ft_compute_leadfield.m)** function, which returns a nchan\*3 matrix or a nchan\*(3*ndipoles) matrix if you specify more than one dipole position.